the-alchemist88/Cpp_helper_codes/Inheritence/RTTI_Notes.md

 ### 1) dynamic_cast

 - dynamic_cast operator examines whether downcasting is safe or not.
+In other words, enables safe convversion of a base-class pointer (or reference) to a derived-class pointer (or reference) by checking the object’s real type at runtime.

 - Typically used for casting a pointer/reference to a base class type to a pointer/reference to a derived class type (downcasting).
 ```cpp